Jackgito/pokemon-quiz/README.md

 # Pokemon Quiz

 ## Overview
 Simple yet fun project designed and built within two weeks for the React hackathon.
-It uses the PokeApi to generate Pokemon themed questions and tracks the user's highscore.
+It uses the PokeApi to generate Pokémon themed questions and tracks the user's highscore.

 ## Pictures
 To be added